-NOTE It is left to the National Bodies concerned to determine the most effective way of implementing twinning.
-This may include for example the P-member sponsoring an expert from the twinned National Body to participate in committee meetings or to act as an expert in a working group, or it may involve the P-member seeking the views of the twinned National Body on particular agenda items/documents and ensuring that the twinned National Body provides its positions in writing to the committee secretariat.
+NOTE It is left to the member bodies concerned to determine the most effective way of implementing twinning.
+This may include for example the P-member sponsoring an expert from the twinned member body to participate in committee meetings or to act as an expert in a working group, or it may involve the P-member seeking the views of the twinned member body on particular agenda items/documents and ensuring that the twinned member body provides its positions in writing to the committee secretariat.